Alex Bregman Preview, Player Props: Astros vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective nine K/9, which ranks 11th in the league.
+- The nine strikeouts per nine innings compiled by the Padres pitching staff ranks 12th in the league.

-- The Padres have the fourth-ranked team ERA across all MLB pitching staffs (3.83).
+- The Padres have a 3.86 team ERA that ranks fourth across all league pitching staffs.

-- The Padres allow the sixth-fewest home runs in baseball (155 total, 1.1 per game).
+- Padres pitchers combine to allow 156 home runs (1.1 per game), the fifth-fewest in the league.

+- The Padres will look to Waldron (0-2) in his third start this season.

 © 2023 Data Skrive.
 All rights reserved.